MoritzM00/Linkit-Beginner-Challenge-Explainable-ML/README.md

 ### Local Development

-For local development, you can clone this repository locally and run the following commands to set up a virtual environment and install the required dependencies.
+For local development, you can fork this repository and run the following commands to set up a virtual environment and install the required dependencies.
 You must have python installed on your machine.
+I used Python 3.10.7 for this project.

 You can use your preferred method of creating a virtual environment, but we recommend using the builtin `venv`: